How do I write a will?

 Gifting during your lifetime

-Any gifts given more than 7 years before death are generally tax-free.
+Any gifts given more than seven years before death are generally tax-free.
 Small annual gifts (up to £3,000 per year) are immediately exempt.

-Writing a will is a responsible step towards ensuring that your estate is managed according to your wishes after you pass away.
+Writing a will is a responsible step towards ensuring that your estate will be managed and distributed according to your wishes after you pass away.